amygdalama/blog-source/content/tutorials/phonebook.md

 Try `raise`ing our `ArgumentError` exception any time a user enters too few or too many arguments.

-## 4.2 Invalid entries

-What happens when a user enters an invalid number?

 # 5. Writing Tests

 # 6. Data Persistence